TheBevyFlock/bevy_new_2d/README.md

 ## License

-The source code in this repository is licensed under any of the following at your option:
+The source code—but not the assets—in this repository is licensed under any of the following at your option:

 - [CC0-1.0 License](./LICENSE-CC0-1.0.txt)
 - [MIT License](./LICENSE-MIT.txt)